PAGalaxyLab/VulInfo/D-Link DIR-846 RCE.md

 ## Vul detail ##

 Reproduction Steps:
-1.Go to your wi-fi router gateway [i.e: http://192.168.0.1]
+1. Go to your wi-fi router gateway [i.e: http://192.168.0.1]
-1.login with admin
+1. login with admin
-1.Send http request with admin cookies
+1. Send http request with admin cookies
 ![](dlink1.png)
-1.Gets the result of the command execution.
+1. Gets the result of the command execution.
 The user is root.
 ![](dlink2.png)